- The takeaway from this episode is … once you buy into manipulation it’s hard to come back from it.

 When they told you there was a possibility of a terrorist attack you were afraid.
 The news even came up with a rating system for the possibility of a terrorist attack.
 A color-coded system that got everyone’s attention.
 Everyone wanted to know … is today the day?
 Where was this attack supposed to happen? … nobody knew.
 How bad was it going to be? … nobody knew.
 Only a color difference raised or lowered people’s anxiety about a possible attack.
 The changing of a color chart manipulated people into fear just by showing it on TV.
 How easy was that?

-Manipulation conditions you through fear-based perceptions to support an agenda.
+Manipulation conditions you through fear-based perceptions.

 The news reports that today’s a hot day but then the weather person says tomorrow will be a “hot weather emergency day.”
 What does that mean? … that it’s 100 degrees one day and a degree or two hotter the next day?
 This is another way to distract people and capture their attention using fear as a distraction so they can roll out what they don’t want you to see.